adityasoman/Aditya_Website/content/posts/zoning-problem.md

 Considering the problem of zoning the objective of this same problem can be reinterpreted as maximising the summation of all the values of voxels in a cluster (function) for all clusters.

-## Steps involved in the Linear Assignment approach
+## Steps involved in the Linear Assignment approach:
 `Step1:` Determine the possible agent origin locations The smallest zone in the whole program is the Restaurant and Cafe Zone consisting of 19 voxels that need to be occupied.
 So Considering this as the benchmark for division of the occupancy lattice all the available cells were divided into clusters of 20 cells to find the positions for 71 possible origin points for the agents.The number of agents for each of the zone was also divided based on this smallest occupancy size of the zone as seen in the table below: